 Here are some ways to get some leadership experience outside your 9-to-5:

-Volunteer for community organizations
+Volunteer at local community organizations

 Start by identifying local community centers that align with your values and interests.
 Then, pick volunteer opportunities for positions that involve managing teams, making decisions, or overseeing projects.